Vester Søgade 10

 The Danish Environmental Protection Agency disclose your personal data to the following recipients:

-• If you do not accept the penalty charge notice, the Danish Environmental Protection Agency will transfer your personal data to the police for further processing/investigation.
+• If you do not accept the fixed-penalty notice, the Danish Environmental Protection Agency will transfer your personal data to the police for further processing/investigation.

-• The Danish Environmental Protection Agency will, if the amount due have been paid partly or per agreement, transfer your personal data to The Danish Debt Collection Agency for them to collect the remaining amount due.
+• The Danish Environmental Protection Agency will if you have acknowledged the offence, but not paid the fixed-penalty, transfer your personal data to The Danish Debt Collection Agency for them to collect the amount due.

 • The Danish Environmental Protection Agency will share information with Sund & Bælt Holding A/S necessary for them to handle their obligations pertaining to the Danish low emission zone regulation.